 21. Killing Joke- Night Time (EG, 1985)

 While hardly their first record, Night Time is the sound of a band at the peak of their powers.
-Shades of their previous punk incarnation remain intact, while the band fully embraces synthesizers and club-friendly arrangements.
+Shades of their previously hard-hitting punk incarnation remain intact, while the band fully embraces synthesizers and club-friendly arrangements.
 It may be a polarizing era, especially when stacked against the more metal-driven records that would follow, but Night Time serves as a quintessential gothic landmark, both catchy and incisive.

 Further Listening: Siekiera- Nowa Aleksandria, Diaframma- Siberia

 22. Skeletal Family- Futile Combat (Red Rhino Records, 1985)